podium-lib/podlet/README.md

 });
 ```

-The value can be a relative URL.
-One can use the `.manifest()` method to retrieve
+The value can be a relative URL and the `.manifest()` method can be used to retrieve
-the set value.
+the value after it has been set.

 #### content

 Defines the pathname for the content of the Podlet.
 Defaults to `/`.

 The value should be relative to the value set on the `pathname` argument.
 In other
-words; if a Podlet is mounted in a http server at `/foo` and the content is at
+words; if a Podlet is mounted into an HTTP server at `/foo` and the content is at
-`/foo/index.html` one should do as follow:
+`/foo/index.html`, set pathname and content as follows.

 ```js
 const app = express();